cyrusbehr/tensorrt-cpp-api/README.md

 - If you have issues creating the TensorRT engine file from the onnx model, navigate to `src/engine.cpp` and change the log level by changing the severity level to `kVERBOSE` and rebuild and rerun.
 This should give you more information on where exactly the build process is failing.

 ### Show your Appreciation
 If this project was helpful to you, I would appreciate if you could give it a star.
 That will encourage me to ensure it's up to date and solve issues quickly.
+I also do consulting work if you require more specific help.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/cyrus-behroozi/).

 ### Changelog